Cadet Training Officer

 To take a sample entry-level examination go to the left side of this page and select "Practice P.O.S.T.
 Exam."

-If you have a learning disability, you should contact Disabled Student Services at (530) 895-2455, prior to scheduling the Entry Level Test, so that we can accommodate your special needs.
-Any special accommodations must be arranged and this office notified of the special arrangements prior to the test date.
+If you have a disability it is your responsibility to contact Disabled Student Services at 530.895.2455 prior to the PELLET-B exam so that your needs may be accommodated.
+The Academy office will be notified of the special arrangements prior to the test date.

-You MUST call ahead of time to reserve a slot to take the PT test by calling (530) 895-2401.
-If your name is NOT on the list, you may be refused admittance to the test.
+You MUST call ahead of time to reserve a slot to take the PT test by calling 530.895.2402.
+If your name is not on the list, you may be refused admittance to the test.

 The testing will begin PROMPTLY at the time listed.
 Late arrivals will not be accepted.
-A valid form of photo identification will be required for admittance.
+A valid form of photo identification is required for admittance.

 Orientation: Applicants successfully completing the pre-academy 1.5 mile run in 15 minutes or less are required to attend a pre-academy orientation which will be presented immediately following the 1.5 mile run.
 During the two-hour presentation we will provide an overview of what will be expected of you physically, mentally, and academically to ensure that you are informed and prepared for a successful experience in the academy program.
 Questions are encouraged during the orientation.
 Family members are welcome to attend.